-Benefits of Fasting
+Health Benefits of Fasting

 Fasting aids in weight loss and positively so.
-Apart from considerable change in weight, people also notice a reduction in inflammation, their waist sizes and body fat without harming the body muscles.
+Apart from considerable change in weight, people also notice a reduction in inflammation, their waist sizes, and body fat without harming the body muscles.
 Even sporadic fasting has been proved to show these effects.

-- Increased Insulin Sensitivity
+Increased Insulin Sensitivity

 Fasting could reduce your risk of getting diabetes.
 Research has proved that fasting just once a week and consuming just water that day can lower the odds of suffering from diabetes.
-Not only this, fasting lowers cholesterol levels and blood pressure as well.
+Not only this, fasting reduces cholesterol levels and blood pressure as well.

 When the body is fasting, it tries to throw out anything and everything that is consuming energy without providing any benefits.
 Due to this, the toxins stored in the body are excreted.
-Research points at a raised level of endorphins, the hormones that make us feel good and happy, after fasting.
+Research points at a raised level of endorphins, the hormones that make us feel good and happy after fasting.

-- Increases Leptin Receptivity
+Increases Leptin Receptivity

-- Makes You Younger
+Makes You Younger

-Fasting lowers the bad cholesterol, regulates blood volume and normalizes blood pressure.
+Fasting lowers the bad cholesterol, regulates blood volume, and normalizes blood pressure.
 Research on animals has proved to make the heart muscle more efficient and accelerate the growth of blood vessels in the heart.